 Credendo XS's use of quoted market prices is based on the criteria for active markets, as defined in international accounting standards adopted by the Commission in accordance with Regulation (EC) No 1606/2002.
-As these alternative criteria are satisfied, no alternative valuation methods are used.
+As the criteria are satisfied, there is no need for using alternative valuation methods.